 Question 58-59: Select organism from list below:

 From the list of "Codes for Commonly Reported Fungal Organisms," select the code corresponding to the identified or suspected fungus.
 Report the code in the boxes provided.
-If the specific organism is not listed, use the "other, specify" code 209 - candida, 219 - apsergillus, or 259 - fungus and report the name of the organism in the space provided for question 59.

-A Fungal Infection Form (F2046) must be completed for the following organisms:
+A Fungal Infection Form (F2046) must be completed for all organisms.